makovalab-psu/RecoverY/README.md

     cd dependency
     ./run_dsk_Linux.sh <FASTQ_file> <kmer_size>

-In this case, FASTQ_file can be data/r1.fastq and kmer_size is recommended to be 25.
+If the k-mer counts file for raw reads (r1.fastq) is not already provided, the user may need to generate k-mer counts manually using DSK.
+To generate k-mer counts with DSK, the following steps are needed :

+    cd dependency
+    ln -s ../data/r1.fastq   # make sure the correct reads file is provided to DSK ./run_dsk_Linux.sh r1.fastq 25

-The kmer_counts table will be generated in :
+The kmer\_counts table will be generated in :

-    ./dependency/dsk_output/kmer_counts_from_dsk
+    dependency/dsk_output/kmer_counts_from_reads

+This file can be copied or linked to the data folder so that RecoverY can use it :

+    cd ../data
+    ln -s ../dependency/kmer_counts_from_reads kmer_counts_from_reads

 ### Generating k-mer plots